csebooks/computer-networking/content.en/computer-networks-and-the-internet/_index.md

 Given the importance of protocols to the Internet, it’s important that everyone agree on what each and every protocol does, so that people can create systems and products that interoperate.
 This is where standards come into play. **Internet standards** are developed by the Internet Engineering Task Force (IETF) [IETF 2020].
 The IETF standards documents are called **requests for comments (RFCs)**.
 RFCs started out as general requests for comments (hence the name) to resolve network and protocol design problems that faced the precursor to the Internet [Allman 2011].
 RFCs tend to be quite technical and detailed.
 They define protocols such as TCP, IP, HTTP (for the Web), and SMTP (for e-mail).
 There are currently nearly 9000 RFCs.
 Other bod- ies also specify standards for network components, most notably for network links.
 The IEEE 802 LAN Standards Committee [IEEE 802 2020], for example, specifies the Ethernet and wireless WiFi standards.

-## A Services Description
+### A Services Description

 Our discussion above has identified many of the pieces that make up the Internet.
 But we can also describe the Internet from an entirely different angle—namely, as _an infrastructure that provides services to applications_.
 In addition to traditional applications such as e-mail and Web surfing, Internet applications include mobile smartphone and tablet applications, including Internet messaging, mapping with real-time road-traffic information, music streaming movie and television streaming, online social media, video conferencing, multi-person games, and location-based recommendation systems.
 The applications are said to be **distributed applications**, since they involve multiple end systems that exchange data with each other.
 Impor- tantly, Internet applications run on end systems—they do not run in the packet switches in the network core.
-Although packet switches facilitate the exchange of data among end systems, they are not concerned with the application that is the source or sink of data.Let’s explore a little more what we mean by an infrastructure that provides services to applications.
+Although packet switches facilitate the exchange of data among end systems, they are not concerned with the application that is the source or sink of data.
+Let’s explore a little more what we mean by an infrastructure that provides services to applications.
 To this end, suppose you have an exciting new idea for a dis- tributed Internet application, one that may greatly benefit humanity or one that may simply make you rich and famous.
 How might you go about transforming this idea into an actual Internet application?
 Because applications run on end systems, you are going to need to write programs that run on the end systems.
 You might, for example, write your programs in Java, C, or Python.
 Now, because you are developing a dis- tributed Internet application, the programs running on the different end systems will need to send data to each other.
 And here we get to a central issue—one that leads to the alternative way of describing the Internet as a platform for applications.
 How does one program running on one end system instruct the Internet to deliver data to another program running on another end system?

 End systems attached to the Internet provide a **socket interface** that speci- fies how a program running on one end system asks the Internet infrastructure to deliver data to a specific destination program running on another end system.
 This Internet socket interface is a set of rules that the sending program must follow so that the Internet can deliver the data to the destination program.
 We’ll discuss the Internet socket interface in detail in Chapter 2.
 For now, let’s draw upon a simple analogy, one that we will frequently use in this book.
 Suppose Alice wants to send a letter to Bob using the postal service.
 Alice, of course, can’t just write the letter (the data) and drop the letter out her window.
 Instead, the postal service requires that Alice put the letter in an envelope; write Bob’s full name, address, and zip code in the center of the envelope; seal the envelope; put a stamp in the upper- right-hand corner of the envelope; and finally, drop the envelope into an official postal service mailbox.
 Thus, the postal service has its own “postal service inter- face,” or set of rules, that Alice must follow to have the postal service deliver her letter to Bob.
 In a similar manner, the Internet has a socket interface that the pro- gram sending data must follow to have the Internet deliver the data to the program that will receive the data.